 Learn cutting-edge skills from leading journalists of colour.
 Black, Indigenous and journalists of colour who are at the forefront of this industry will be sharing their knowledge about the latest developments in investigative journalism, community-driven journalism, digital platforms, media business models and much more.

 Contribute to an industry-wide conversation about equity and anti-racism.
 CABJ, CJOC and our partners feel strongly that the need for policies around diversity, equity and inclusion should go beyond committees and band-aid solutions.
 This is what inspired our joint Canadian Media Diversity: Calls to Action document released in January 2020.
 We believe this kind of change begins at the top, so we plan to convene frank and solutions-focused discussions at the conference.

 RISE is an “unconference” conference: There’s less talking at you and more collaborative dialogue.
 We’re focused on solutions, and producing concrete outcomes from our interactive workshops, panels and presentations.
 Expect a mix of skills training, equity-focused programming and real talk.
 Journalism leaders and experts from across North America will lead a new wave of conversation in an industry that’s long overdue for change.

 Why you should sponsor RISE.

 Inspirit Foundation, CWA Canada and TD Canada Trust have already signed on as our lead sponsors.
 If you join them, you’ll be part of an important initiative that helps amplify journalists of colour in Canada, going beyond symbolic gestures by supporting a conference focused on real change.
-Please email email@example.com to request a sponsorship package.
+If you're interested, please click here to download the RISE sponsorship package.

 Why you should volunteer at RISE.